u-siem/u-siem-core/src/components/dataset/README.md

 * CustomMapText: It has associated a name and a Map of pairs Key-Value(String).
 * CustomTextList: Key-Value maps where the value is a list of strings.
 ...

+This will only work effectively when the instance of uSIEM is for a single client.
+In multi tenant services, will be needed dedicated instances for each tenant, this will simplify the calculation of the cost too and simplify the development of the SIEM in our side.